ibm-cloud-architecture/eda-quickstarts/cos-tutorial/README.md

  Then get the routes for the `eda-code-demo` and use the swagger ui to start the demo.

-* Or adopt a partial Gitops approach:
+When adopting Gitops approach you can:

    * Build the image and push it to quay.io: `scripts/buildAdd.sh`.
 Update the image name to use your own registry.
-   * Deploy with the kustomize: `oc apply -k kustomize/apps/eda-cos-demo/base/`
-   * The service, configmap, event stream topic, and app deployment resources are created, which means this `kustomize` folder could be copied in a GitOps folder created by kam.
+   * The service, configmap, event stream topic, and app deployment resources are created, which means this `kustomize/apps` folder could be copied in a GitOps folder created by kam.

 ## Deploy Kafka connect